openstack-archive/fuel-specs/specs/7.0/role-as-a-plugin.rst

 https://blueprints.launchpad.net/fuel/+spec/role-as-a-plugin

-Implement possibility to describe new node roles in plugin
+Implement possibility to describe new node roles in plugins.

 Problem description
 ===================

 Currently there's no way to introduce new node roles through Fuel plugins, but plugin developers want to.
 So they use a bunch of hacks and workarounds: